stephenh/stephenh.github.com/drafts/dependency-injection-alternatives.markdown

     }
 </pre>

 Then we basically forget the Hollywood principle.
-It sounds cool, but it leads us down the path all DI owning all our objects (because no one wants to instantiate and wire all that crap by hand, so the DI container steps in to "help" us out of the very problem DI itself created--how convenient).
+It sounds cool, but it leads us down the path of DI owning all our objects (because no one wants to instantiate and wire all that crap by hand, so the DI container steps in to "help" us out of the very problem DI itself created--how convenient).

 So, instead of `MyService` having `setResourceA` called automatically by DI, we can just have it call the `Registry`: